 An exception is Triple Sulfa (or any Sulfa) which are not true antibiotics, rather Sulfas are antimicrobials.
 That said about Sulfas, they too are much more effective when the full course is followed.

-Change Medications when Ineffective;
+Change Medications when Ineffective:

-The bottom line is to read the other pages of this article such as Aquarium Medications Two, antimicrobials, antibiotics and to UNDERSTAND the strengths and weaknesses of each antibiotic used.
+The bottom line is to read the other pages of this article such as Aquarium Medications Two, antimicrobials, antibiotics to UNDERSTAND the strengths and weaknesses of each antibiotic used.
 You need to know whether aerobic, anaerobic, gram negative, or gram positive are what you will need for treatment.

-The above example is just this, an example and a case of a less common gram positive infection.
+The above example is just that, an example and a case of a less common gram positive infection.
 The use of Erythromycin for example with no effectiveness would likely indicate a totally wrong medication choice, which would not be too unlikely since gram negative infections such as Aeromonas, Vibrio, Columnaris are much more common in aquariums.

 This general principle does not apply to the use of medicated baths using Methylene Blue or Potassium Permanganate and salt, only the optional antibiotics used in any bath (antibiotics should not be used with Potassium Permanganate).